Jacquot-SFE/Synth-drum/teensy-based/moog-filter-var2/docs/resources.md

 Still no tanh(), but not written as a C function...

 So far, stable at low freq, but Q is underwhelming.
 Doesn't mean it's not in my translation...

+Update (2/15/2016): slightly better Q (need to use Q.3.13 after the multiply by 5.6 in the Q calculation).
+Prgressibly unstable at combinations of hi Q and Fc.

+Trying Q calculation as float, converted back to int before the loop...similar effects...